SpaCE-Lab-MSU/Avian-Interaction-Database/README.md

 # Avian Interaction Database

 This repository contains code and workflows for the The Avian Interaction Database project, initially focusing on North America.

+This is our public-facing repository for this project.
+As we complete data review and near pubication, data will be published here.
+Our private, work-in-progress repository is https://github.com/SpaCE-Lab-MSU/Avian-Interaction-Database-Working (restricted, access for lab students and staff only)

+## About

 Starting in 2019, a new protocol was established and the previous records were updated and further bird-bird interactions were added in by Zarnetske and MSU SpaCE Lab undergraduates (2019-present).
 The database is in preparation for publication as an open access data paper.
 From 2012-2014, Zarnetske and Zonneveld compiled bird-bird interactions among cavity nesting birds and their interacting bird species, based on species accounts in the Birds of North America (now Birds of the World).
 This led to an analysis of the influence of biotic interactions on North American cavity nesting bird species distributions ([Belmaker and Zarnetske et al. 2015 GEB](https://onlinelibrary.wiley.com/doi/full/10.1111/geb.12311)).

 MSU Undergraduates led the presentation of a research poster at the 2024 [MSU Undergraduate University Research and Arts Forum](https://urca.msu.edu/uuraf):